Our impact – examples

 Key outcomes:

-• Establishment of spin-off company, Synchron which is now valued at approximately $1 billion USD
+• Establishment of spin-off company, Synchron which is now valued at approximately A$1.5 billion

 • Received seed funding from the U.S. Defense Advanced Research Projects Agency (DARPA) ONR Global and the U.S. Department of Defense (DoD), $1,331,325 + $154,823